The Great Outdoors: Festival Fun At Home

 FANCY A FILM

 When the sun starts to go down, it's time to turn off the music and turn on the projector for a family-friendly film.
-Snuggle up in a super cosy bean bag, throw on a knitted blanket, grab some popcorn and settle down to watch a movie.
+Snuggle up in a super cosy bean bag, grab some popcorn and settle down to watch a movie.
 How about Peter Rabbit?
 Paddington 2?
 Or the nation's current favourite, The Greatest Showman?

 SLEEPING UNDER THE STARS